Grammatical gender in German: Varying gender

 In many cases the gender can vary, either because of regional differences or because the noun's gender is not firmly established.

 Professions

-Most job titles have both a masculine and feminine form, to reflect the gender of the professional, similar to the English distinction between "waiter" and "waitress".
+Most job titles have both a masculine and feminine form that reflects the gender of the professional, similar to the English distinction between "waiter" and "waitress".
 Feminine job titles are usually created by adding -in to the grammatically masculine word in question.
 For example, the general grammatically masculine term for train driver is Lokführer (singular or plural).
 This yields the feminine form Lokführerin (plural: Lokführerinnen).

+For job listings, if the generic masculine form is used, the Gesellschaft für deutsche Sprache recommends adding an explanatory note "(männlich/weiblich/divers)" or "(m/w/d)", indicating the role is open to persons of all genders.

+In contrast, the German military does not have separate gendered ranks.
+Even though the grammatically female form of Arzt is Ärztin, the correct form of address for a female medical officer is "Frau Stabsarzt" and not "Frau Stabsärztin".